 Apt is a command line frontend for the dpkg packaging system and is the preferred way of managing software from the command line for many distributions.
 It is the main package management system in Debian and Debian-based Linux distributions like Ubuntu.

 apt-cache provide user-friendly interfaces and implement dependency handling.
 This allows users to efficiently manage large amounts of software easily.

 apt-cache and how they can manage your software.
-We will be practicing on an Ubuntu 12.04 cloud server, but the same steps and techniques should apply on any Debian-based distribution.
+We will be practicing on an Ubuntu 22.04 cloud server, but the same steps and techniques should apply on any other Ubuntu or Debian-based distribution.

-Apt-get operates on a database of known, available software.
+Apt operates on a database of known, available software.
 It performs installations, package searches, and many other operations by referencing this database.

 apt, we need to ensure that our local copy of the database is up-to-date.

-Update the database with the following command.
-Apt-get requires administrative privileges for most operations:
+apt update.
+Apt requires administrative privileges for most operations:

-sudo apt-get update
+- sudo apt update

 You will see a list of servers we are retrieving information from.
 After this, your database should be up-to-date.

-sudo apt-get upgrade
+- sudo apt upgrade

-sudo apt-get install package1 package2 …
+- sudo apt install package1 package2 …

 You can see that it is possible to install multiple packages at one time, which is useful for acquiring all of the necessary software for a project in one step.

-sudo apt-get remove package_name
+- sudo apt remove package_name

-sudo apt-get purge package_name
+- sudo apt purge package_name

 This uninstalls the package and removes any configuration files associated with the package.